magnusmartin85/off-canvas-menu/README.md

-# Off-Canvas Menu
+# Off-Canvas-Menu

-This is a simple JavaScript Off-Canvas Menu.
+This is a simple JavaScript Off-Canvas-Menu.

 ## Installation